Unnaipol Oruvan (2009 film): Plot

-In the meantime, Maraar is able to obtain a facial composite of the caller with help of the police officer to whom the caller had approached to lodge the fake FIR, but much of the time passes without any concrete results on the identity or the location of the caller.
-Ultimately, Maraar agrees with the caller's demand and puts two of his best men, Arif Khan and Sethuraman (Gautham Reddy in Telugu version), in charge of handing over the four terrorists at the Sholavaram airstrip.
-Once there, the caller confirms the identity of the four men via a conference call with Arif and Maraar.
+In the meantime, the Commissioner is able to obtain a facial composite of the caller with help of the police officer to whom the caller had approached to lodge the fake FIR, but much of the time passes without any concrete results on the identity or the location of the caller.
+Ultimately, Commissioner agrees with the caller's demand and puts two of his best men, Arif Khan and Sethuraman (Gautham Reddy in Telugu version), in charge of handing over the four terrorists at the Sholavaram (Begumpet in Telugu version) airstrip.
+Once there, the caller confirms the identity of the four men via a conference call with Arif and the Commissioner.
 He then asks Arif and Sethu to unlock their handcuffs and leave them alone at a particular spot.
 Sethu orders his men to do as told but, at the last moment, Arif decides not to hand over terrorist Abdullah, to ensure all the information regarding the locations of the bombs can be forced out from the caller.

 Sethu argues with Arif and demands he do as ordered, but Arif forcefully grabs Abdullah and starts walking away.
 The other three enter a car which explodes soon after, killing them, but the caller knows that Abdullah is alive, and threatens to blow up the remaining bombs across the city unless Arif and Sethu kill Abdullah.
-The Chief Secretary tells Maraar that the CM has to know about the current situation but Maraar disagrees and tells her that he will face the consequences, and orders Arif to kill the terrorist.
+The Chief Secretary tells the Commissioner that the CM has to know about the current situation but the Commissioner disagrees and tells her that he will face the consequences, and orders Arif to kill the terrorist.
 Arif kills Abdullah and Sethu shoots Arif in the hand to make it look like an attack for self-defense.
 The caller confirms it via the news and reveals that he was bluffing and there are no more bombs anywhere in Chennai.
 He tells that as terrorism is instant, justice and safety must be so.
-Then Maarar questions the IIT hacker to trace the caller, but he refuses.
+Then the Commissioner questions the IIT hacker to trace the caller, but he refuses.